christopherfujino/zy/README.md

 Specifies verbosity.
 Default is `true`.

-In verbose mode, `zx` prints all executed commands alongside with their outputs.
+In verbose mode, `zy` prints all executed commands alongside with their outputs.

 Or use the CLI argument `--quiet` to set `$.verbose = false`.